redstripez08/Valkyrie-TS-Bot/README.md

 # CalNatSci-Discord-Bot-TS
-CalNatSci Bot coded in TypeScript
+CalNatSci Discord Bot coded in TypeScript.

+Does a bunch of stuff.